forestgrape/coronavirus/index.md

 So in a natural equilibrium hosts are usually natural hosts too.
 Hosts which are non Natural Hosts occur primarly if the environmental conditions improved for a virus.

 ### conquering new habitats
-Sometime the new target is cell type or host the given strain of virus hasn't been endemic.
+The virus can get attached to a cell type or host the given strainhasn't been endemic.
 Most likely the entity of viruses doensn't manage to adapt to the new target.
 However if a line of viruses manages to adapt to this new target, this becomes a new habitat.
 If the new target is a new species an interspecies transmission has occured.
 Since in new habitats there often is different evolutionary drive, the line of viruses can give raise to a new virus strain.

-### interspecies transmission
+### interspecies transmissions
 As the [movement of virions](#movement-of-virions) is random, virions reach animals at random.
 Two cases [for programmers: switch(animal) aka animal match]:
 * the animal reached is a host -> continue life cycle
 * the animal reached is not a host.
 Two cases:
     - it is NOT infectable -> break
-    - it is infectable called [_interspecies infection_](#interspecies-infection).
+    - it is infectable called [*interspecies infection*](#interspecies-infection).
 Again two cases:
-        * the virus can leave and infect another host called [_interspecies jump_](#interspecies-jump) -> gives raise to a new life cycle
+        * the virus can leave and infect another host called [*interspecies jump*](#interspecies-jump) -> gives raise to a new life cycle
         * the virus can not leave the host i.e. it is a cul-de-sac -> break

-### interspecies infection
+### interspecies infections
-[in work]
 > <span id='interspecies-infection'> An _interspecies infection_ is when a _non_ [natural host](#natural-host) animal becomes infected by a virus strain. </span>

 So an interspecies infection denotes a transmission without spread in the new species.
 If these infections occur frequently the new species becomes a host but not a natural host.
 Frequent infections give the virus strain opportunity to adapt to the new host.
-The host therefore may become part of a life cycle of a possibly new virus strain,
+The host therefore may become part of a life cycle of a possibly new virus strain which is then an [interspecies jump]

-### interspecies jump
-> <span id='interspecies-jump'> An *interspecies jump* denotes a transmission to a new species and becomes host of the same virus strain or an adapted virus strain i.e. the virus becomes endemic to the new species.</span>
-* jumps: The bovine coronaviruses have likely jumped to a whole range of hosts: canine, human, pwild ruminants, porcine [Bidokhti et al](#bidokhti).
-* jumps to humans: MERS, Sars-CoV-1, Sars-CoV-2, OC43 are all well known jumps to humans.
+#### observed interspecies infections
+* all occurences where [interspecies jumps](#interspecies-jumps) occured at least one interspecies infection must have occured.
+But it is likely that many interspecies infections occured before the jump happened.
-* infections of humans:<br>
+* Infections of Humans:
     There are quite a few reports on that BCoV regulary cause infections in the human intestines.
 Most of them are based on EM images and serological evidences.
 However since most groups couldn't cultivate the viruses and there's some doubt [citations on the way].
     - The HECV-4408 coronavirus was isolated from a child having diarrhoea [Zhang et al](#zhang94)

+### interspecies jumps
+> <span id='interspecies-jump'> An *interspecies jump* denotes a transmission to a new species and becomes host of the same virus strain or an adapted virus strain i.e. the virus becomes endemic to the new species.</span>
+* jumps: The bovine coronaviruses have likely jumped to a whole range of hosts: canine, human, pwild ruminants, porcine [Bidokhti et al](#bidokhti).
+* jumps to humans: MERS, Sars-CoV-1, Sars-CoV-2, OC43 are all well known jumps to humans.

+<p id='habitat-of-sars-cov-2'>-----</p>

-## habitat of sars-cov-2
+## Habitat of Sars-CoV-2
-The task determine to habitat of Sars-CoV-2 in humans can be tackled either a [theoretical constraint based reasoning](#constraint-reasoning) or by [empirical observations](#empirical-obserations) i.e. analyzing the pathogenesis of Covid-19.
+The task determine to habitat of Sars-CoV-2 in humans can be tackled either a [theoretical constraint based reasoning](#constraint-reasoning) or by an [empirical reasoning](#empirical-reasoning) based on observations of Covid-19.

 ### constraint reasoning
 In the following the habitat of Sars-CoV-2 is deduced from the [life cycle](#life-cycle) and its [constraints](#life-cycle-constraints) of Sars-CoV-2.